wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-part7.md

 Title: Part 7: Pipelines - There is more!
 Simplicity and enablement, courtesy of the app-type blueprint-based YAML pipelines
 Date: 2021-04-12
 Category: Posts
-Tags: Azure Pipelines, DevOps, Pipeline as Code
+Tags: azure-devops, devops, pipelines, x-as-code
 Slug: yaml-pipelines-part7
 Author: Said Akram
 Summary: Do you want to own two or seventy five dozen lines of pipeline code per application?
 The choice is yours!